CloudLabs-MOC/mslearn-ai-fundamentals/Instructions/Labs/20-generative-ai-travel-demo.md

 1. In a new tab, open [Microsoft Copilot](https://copilot.microsoft.com) at `https://copilot.microsoft.com`.

-1. Click on the **Sign in** button on the right hand side of the screen and sign-in with the microsoft account.
+1. Click on the **Sign in** button on the right hand side of the screen and sign-in with the Microsoft account.

 1. Consider the following ways you can improve responses from a generative AI assistant:
     - Start with a specific goal for what you want the assistant to do